AlexLav3/meta_extra/README.md

 All processing is done using manual offset calculations and byte-level logic.

+⚠️ 📝 Notes

+✅ Tested with photos taken on Android devices

+❗ Not all JPEGs contain EXIF data — especially if edited, downloaded from certain platforms (ex.
+Instagram), or stripped by privacy settings

+✉️ Photos sent via Gmail (to self) retain EXIF data — tested.

 Works entirely with raw byte buffers and offsets
 Being developed on Ubuntu